NFL Draft Blog 2021: All the info about talent draw

 +++ April 20: Dolphins and giants will likely present round one picks +++

 Even just two weeks before the big talent show kicks off, the recruiting order is far from static.
-NFL insider Ian Rapoport claims to have discovered that the New York Giants are internally debating about getting their 11th pick in a trade context and then slipping down.
+Ian Rapoport, an NFL insider, claims to have learned that the New York Giants are internally debating about getting their 11th pick in a trade context and then slipping down.

 However, General Manager Dave Gettleman never traded in picking the first round during his eight years so he could draft later.
 According to NFL reporter Dove Clement, the giants haven’t used this tactic in nearly two decades.